 I’ve seen article after article over the last couple years come down hard on Flash.
 However, I personally can’t help but feel a bit of nostalgia and fondness for it.
 To me, Flash was more than a security incident waiting to happen or a resource hog.

-As a designer and developer, Flash was a big part why I do what I do now.
+As a designer and developer, Flash was a big part of why I do what I do now.

 Let’s look at a few of the things Flash did for us…and for me (and I’m sure other emerging designers in the 2000s).